-Numerous venues, such as convention centers, conference rooms, theaters, schools and churches, use inductive hearing loop technology to allow their guests to hear better during presentations and services.
+Churches and houses of worship around the globe use inductive hearing loop technology to allow their members to hear better during services.
 A hearing loop is a wire that hugs the perimeter of a room and is plugged into an amplifier.
 That amplifier creates a magnetic signal, which is then sent to the T-coil in a hearing aid, providing a clearer audio without interference.

 Hearing loops have helped millions of people and are a great solution that does not require any additional devices for the listener, besides a hearing aid.
 But what about the people that don’t have or refuse to wear a hearing aid?
 And what about the business implications of installing wiring in every room?

-There’s a better solution for both public organizations and guests alike.
+There’s a better solution for churches and members alike.
 It’s wireless audio streaming.
-Below are four reasons that wireless audio streaming systems are better than hearing loops:
+Below are four reasons that wireless audio streaming systems are better than hearing loop systems for churches:

 - No Hearing Aid Required